-With the conceptual design done in the schematic, we should now design the circuit in Fritzing.
+With the conceptual design done in the schematic, we should now design the circuit in TinkerCAD.
 We can do this by adding a button to the breadboard (buttons are usually placed across the bridge of the breadboard), and then connecting digital pin 2 to one of the button's leg pair.
 We will then connect a 10kOhm pullup resistor to the other side of the leg pair and then connect that resistor to the GND pin on the Arduino.
-Then, we are going to connect the 5V pin to the other leg pair, and our Fritzing file is complete.
-The Fritzing file and schematic are provided for you; make sure you understand why their circuits look like that so that you can make your circuits with buttons and LEDs work.
+Then, we are going to connect the 5V pin to the other leg pair, and our TinkerCAD model is complete.
+A picture of a correctly designed circuit in Fritzing and schematic are provided for you for reference; make sure you understand why their circuits look like that so that you can make your circuits with buttons and LEDs work.

-Next, follow the Fritzing file with building the physical circuit on a breadboard.
+Next, follow the TinkerCAD model with building the physical circuit on a breadboard.
 If you want to make sure you know which sides of the button are connected together, you can test continuity with a multimeter.

 With the button added to the circuit, we can add the button into the Arduino code.
 In the code, we will set digital pin 2 an INPUT pin using pinMode().
 This means that the Arduino will monitor digital pin two for any voltage coming into the Arduino.
 Conceptually, when the button is not pressed, the Arduino will read LOW voltage from digital pin 2 because digital pin 2 is connected to the GND pin (0V) of the Arduino via one of the button's leg pair.
 However, when the button is pressed, the button's two leg pairs become connected, connecting the 5V pin to digital pin 2 and the GND pin from the other leg pair.
 Because the 5V pin becomes connected to the digital pin 2, the Arduino will read a HIGH voltage at digital pin 2 because it is being input a 5V signal from the 5V pin.
 We will thus use this ability to detect whether or not the button is pressed and then change the state of the LED based on that.